 - Technical evolution: Mobile apps and cross-device browsing already operate largely without cookies

-According to Stape.io, while Google’s timeline for eliminating third-party cookies has been extended, the industry is actively developing and implementing cookieless targeting solutions.
-These aren’t just stopgap measures but represent the future of digital advertising.
+According to Stape.io, Google’s timeline for eliminating third-party cookies has been extended, but the industry is actively developing and rolling out cookieless targeting solutions.
+These aren’t stopgap measures.
+They point to where digital advertising is heading.

-The market is responding with innovation.
-Advertising platforms are developing privacy-centric alternatives, and businesses are shifting focus to first-party data collection.
-This transition period offers forward-thinking marketers an opportunity to gain competitive advantage by mastering new retargeting methodologies before they become the only option.
+The market is responding.
+Advertising platforms are building privacy-centric alternatives, and businesses are shifting focus to first-party data collection.
+This transition period gives marketers a chance to gain an edge by learning the new methods before they become the only option.

-For businesses accustomed to cookie-based retargeting, the transition to cookieless methods requires a strategic reassessment of targeting capabilities.
-Let’s analyse the practical alternatives available today.
+For businesses used to cookie-based retargeting, moving to cookieless methods means reassessing what they can target.
+Here are the practical alternatives available today.

-First-party data—information collected directly from your audience with their consent—is becoming the gold standard for retargeting.
-MeasureU emphasises that businesses should prioritise building robust first-party data collection systems.
+First-party data, information collected directly from your audience with their consent, is becoming the standard for retargeting.
+MeasureU says businesses should prioritise building strong first-party data collection systems.

 - Email newsletter subscriptions